TheDeusRa/Toshiba-Portege-Z30T-B-Hackintosh/README.md

 ---

-## 🎧 Audio Jack Notice
+### 🎧 Audio Jack & Scrolling Enhancements

-If you want the **3.5 mm headphone jack** to work correctly (with automatic switching between speakers and headphones),
+If you need the **3.5 mm headphone jack** to work correctly (auto-switch between speakers and headphones),
-you need to install **[ComboJack](https://github.com/hackintosh-stuff/ComboJack)** after macOS installation.
+install **[ComboJack](https://github.com/hackintosh-stuff/ComboJack)** after macOS installation.

-ComboJack enables proper headset detection and mic functionality on Realtek codecs.
+ComboJack enables proper headset detection and microphone support on Realtek audio codecs.

+For smoother and more natural **scrolling behavior**, you can also install
+**[Discrete Scroll](https://github.com/emreyolcu/discrete-scroll)** — a lightweight tool that improves touchpad and mouse scroll responsiveness on macOS.

 ---